First-run setup tool to adapt the kit to your specific project stack.

 Onboarding wizard

-Adapts the kit to this project: detect the framework and stack, confirm it with the user, sync CLAUDE.md to the real project, then optionally hand off to /prune.
+Adapts the kit to this project: detect the stack, confirm it with the user, sync CLAUDE.md to the real project, then optionally hand off to /prune.
 The wizard itself deletes no agents/skills/rules — pruning happens only if the user opts in at the end (step 10).

 Work through the steps in order.
 Stop and ask whenever a value is ambiguous; never guess a stack choice silently.
 Prefer AskUserQuestion (checkbox/radio prompts) over asking the user to type "1, 2, 3".

 1. Refresh the facts.
-Run node .claude/hooks/detect-stack.mjs (cheap, fail-open), then read .claude/.wizard/facts.json.
+Run node .claude/scripts/detect-stack.mjs (cheap, fail-open), then read .claude/.wizard/facts.json.

 • If isProject is false, there is no host project here — this is the kit repo itself or an empty dir.
 Stop, say so, edit nothing.

-• vue → native fit; proceed.
+• isVue: true → proceed.

 • If kit.onboarded is already true, this is a re-sync — say so and continue (re-running is supported).
+Cross-check kit.claudeMdHasPlaceholders: onboarded: true together with placeholders still present means a previous run was interrupted or CLAUDE.md was replaced — treat it as a first run.

 • Surface every entry in warnings to the user — they flag ambiguous or conflicting detection.